Shmuel Butman: Activities

-He is the organizer of the annual Mitzvah Tank Parade.
-He also hosts a weekly radio show called Moshiach in the air and has been the director of the weekly chabad magazine L'Chaim since the 1980s.
-His weekly "Challenge" column is published in the Jewish Press.
+He was the organizer of the annual Mitzvah Tank Parade.
+He also hosted a weekly radio show called Moshiach in the air and was the director of the weekly Chabad magazine L'Chaim from the 1980s on.
+His weekly "Challenge" column was published in the Jewish Press.

 In 1992 he addressed the US House of Representatives at the invitation of Chuck Schumer, representing Chabad in honor of Schneerson's 90th birthday.

+Butman was instrumental in establishing the annual public lighting of the World's Largest Menorah at Grand Army Plaza in Manhattan, New York City.
+Beginning in 1977, Butman led the organization of the event through the Lubavitch Youth Organization, overseeing its growth into a major public celebration of Hanukkah.
+He played a key role in commissioning the current 32-foot menorah, designed by Israeli artist Yaacov Agam, and regularly led the lighting ceremonies for decades.

 Crown Heights riot

-He gave a keynote address at the funeral of Yankel Rosenbaum.
+Butman gave a keynote address at the funeral of Yankel Rosenbaum.
 He praised the actions of the police but voiced anger against the rioters comparing their actions to European pogroms in the 19th century.
 "First Crown Heights, then Washington Heights, then the Golan Heights.
 This is a Jewish issue.
 What happened in Crown Heights was not an isolated incident."
 He commented: "This is not Poland in 1881.
 It's the United States in 1991!"

 Messianism

 Before Schneerson's death Butman was active in the movement to crown him as "King Messiah".
 He was seen as a leader of that movement, organizing rallies to bring about this proclamation.
 He invoked the recitation of the Yechi slogan in Schneerson's presence without him complaining as evidence that he was indeed the Messiah.
-He organized the rally on January 30, 1993 that was billed as Schneerson's coronation ceremony.
+He organized the rally on January 30, 1993, that was billed as Schneerson's coronation ceremony.
 Before the rally he informed the press that "This will be the coronation of the rebbe as Melech haMashiach (King Messiah)."
-Butman was forced to backtrack during the event, announcing that Schneerson appearance did not represent his acceptance of the role of Messiah.
+Butman was forced to backtrack during the event, announcing that Schneerson's appearance did not represent his acceptance of the role of Messiah.
 He told the 8,000 assembled followers (plus many more around the world watching via satellite) that the event "is not to be interpreted as a coronation."

 Butman penned a book outlining the religious and philosophical justification for believing that Schneerson was the messiah despite his death in 1995.
 He made the book freely available online.

 When the Rabbinical Council of America denounced messianism within Chabad in 1996, Butman went on the offensive telling the press: "Rabbi Shmuel Butman, chairman of the International Campaign to Bring Moshiach, responded to the RCA by saying: "Questions of belief in Judaism are a matter of halachah [Jewish law] and should be referred to recognized Torah giants of the generation for a decision" adding that the resolution was "like voting against the rebbe".

 He was widely viewed as a spokesman of the messianist strand within Chabad.
 He told the press in December 1994, after Schneerson's death: